 Jarrett: Solo Piano, Etc.

-As if leading working bands and making the occasional sideman appearance wasn’t enough, Keith began giving solo piano concerts in the 1970s and continued them on and off through the following decades.
+As if leading groups and making the occasional sideman appearance weren’t enough, Keith began giving solo piano concerts in the 1970s and continued them on and off through the following decades.
 The concerts were fully improvised, and as such, they were more about time, place, and inspiration than “look what I can do on piano.”
 They epitomize the idea of musician as conduit, and they get to the heart of what Jarrett’s improvisational craft is about - “drowning” as he calls it.
 It might seem indulgent to the cynical, but the process is exactly the opposite of that.

 (I’ve decided not to include the 1981 title Concerts, because at the time of writing, an expanded reissue is due for future release.
 It will eventually appear on this page.)